wp-plugins/social-media-metrics/README.txt

 1. This is the plugin with the title set to "Social Metrics".

 == Changelog ==
+= 1.3 =
+minor spelling error in error message (APA instead of API) If over the limit on PI calls, display a link to the PI profile

 = 1.2 =
 Fail even more gracefully if PeerIndex is unavailable.